-SEI Natural Fade Tie Dye Kit, Craft and Fabric Spray
+SEI Natural Fade Tie Dye Kit, Craft, and Fabric Spray

-Are you still finding the best alternative for a tie-dye?
+Are you still finding the best alternative for a tie dye?
 Then no need to search for it anymore, because the SEI store has transpired an amazing product for you covering such solutions.
 It’s pre-mixed and ready to use water.
 You won’t have to contaminate anything like – salt, soda, hot water, etc. Should not use cold water here.

 The SEI brand manufactured it with nontoxic infusions and water-based compounds.
-Depending on the utilization method of the tie-dye, it curbs 8 colors 20 shirts simply.
+Depending on the utilization method of the tie-dye, it curbs 8 colors and 20 shirts simply.
 Though you wash your cloth repeatedly, the brightness and the color won’t gain inferiority.
 On an additional note, it’s like a mordant for natural dyes.